ionStici/frontend/js/async/intro-async.md

 - **Synchronous code** executes in sequential order, line by line from top to bottom of the file.
 This type of behavior is known as _blocking code_ since each line of code cannot execute until the previous line finishes.

 - **Asynchronous code** can be executed in parallel to other code that is already running, saving time and boosting efficiency.
-This type of behavior is considered _non-blocking_.
+This type of behavior is considered as _non-blocking_.

 - **Asynchronous Code Under the Hood**